Guidance on cross-border and cross-title land transactions.

 Consideration given for the totality of the title is usually the purchase price paid for the whole of transaction, not just the apportionment to Wales.
-Where the land transaction includes a number of titles the consideration given should include all titles and the total consideration given for the cross-title property.
+Where the land transaction includes a number of titles the consideration given should include all titles . including the total consideration given for any cross-title properties included in the transaction.

 For a multiple property cross-border transaction, where there are separate properties in different tax jurisdictions, the total consideration will need to be apportioned on a just and reasonable basis and: